ni/nimi-python/generated/nifake/README.rst

 This is the MIT license: http://www.opensource.org/licenses/mit-license.php

-Copyright (c) 2017-2020, National Instruments Corp.
+Copyright (c) 2017-2022, National Instruments Corporation.
-NI-Digital Pattern Driver, NI-DMM, NI-DCPower, NI-FGEN, NI-SCOPE, NI-SWITCH, NI Switch Executive, NI-ModInst, NI-TClk are trademarks of National Instruments.
+NI-Digital Pattern Driver, NI-DMM, NI-DCPower, NI-FGEN, NI-SCOPE, NI-SWITCH, NI Switch Executive, NI-ModInst, NI-TClk are trademarks of National Instruments Corporation.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software